 What is quilling?
 Glad you asked!
 As an ordinary observer you might come to the conclusion that it’s a type of embroidery – I did too, once; as the word almost looked like “quilt-ing” And it doesn’t involve hedgehogs or porcupines either.
 Sorry, had to have a little fun there!
 Nope, not even close 😁 Although the story behind the origins of quilling does kind of involve , well, birds (Keep reading…)

 Quilling is a paper artform!
 And an amazing one at that, once you see what kind of possibilities are out there.

 So if you want to step up your paper craft game a little, and learn a new time-honored tradition, I think you will enjoy what is in store for you right here!
 And if you like what you read, you may want to check out my latest guide so you can apply what you’ve learned.
 Sound good?

-Paper quilling is an inexpensive hobby too – besides a special type of needle you only need a few other instruments for success – and don’t forget to check out my FREE checklist, at the bottom of this post for more ideas!
+Paper quilling is an inexpensive hobby too – besides a special type of needle you only need a few other instruments for success – and don’t forget to check out my FREE checklist, at the middle and bottom of this post for more ideas!

 So What Is Quilling In a Nutshell?

 Paper quilling is a paper craft artform that involves making coiled designs using thin strips of paper.
 It can be simple or intricate, depending on the taste or skill of the crafter in question.

 Quilling has a good deal of antiquity behind it, dating back to the Renaissance era in Europe in which nuns and monks fashioned rolled paper decor from pages of the Bible.
 It was an inexpensive alternative to gold filigree and picked up some popularity with well-heeled women (read: affluent) during the 18th and 19th centuries as a prized technique.

 The name for the craft itself came from the tool of choice at the time – the feathers of geese that people used back in olden times to make quill pens for writing.
 Yep, strips of paper wrapped around goose quills to create unique paper art, got known as “quilling”!